 In the UK we have a lot of choice when it comes down to selecting a boiler repair company.
 Although the Gas Safe register is the first place you should visit for gas boiler repair engineers, there are many different companies to choose from.
-Picking the right one can be tricky because no one wants to go through the nightmare of dealing with a bad workman.
+Picking the right one can be tricky because no one wants to go through the nightmare of dealing with a poor installation.

 Another option is to consider using a local gas boiler repair company.
 The upside is that you’re likely to pay less for repair of your heating system, but are they trustworthy?